bnrdelk/Green-Side-app/README.md

 All visuals designed by me, thanks to Canva.

-Here is an quick look to app:
+Here is a quick look to app:

 https://user-images.githubusercontent.com/126319075/221661092-9ac04e0d-a2ce-4d06-b0c2-d4966407d631.mp4